Sphere-coder/Sphere-coder.github.io/_pages/blog.md

 - Sep.
 2018 IELTS test in Hongkong.
 - Jul.
 2018 closed my bachelor study.
 - May.
 2018 I was awarded the Top Ten college student Scholarship (The highest award of JXUST).
 - Apr.
-2018 Our team was awarded the completion of the national college research project "Creative assembling robot".
+2018 Our team was awarded the completion of the national college research project ***Development of Creative assembling robot***.
--
+- Nov.
+2017 I got the ***first class*** academic scholarship.
+- Oct.
+2017 Our work "composite multifunctional shot blasting machine" was invited to have a presentation at the final of 3D contest.
+- Jul.
+2017 Our work "composite multifunctional shot blasting machine" was awarded the ***National First Prize*** in 3D contest.
+- Jul.
+2017 Our team was award ***National Second prize*** in MathorCup mathematical modelling contest.
+- Mar.
+2017 I founded the Huiyu Robotics Club, got the funding from university.
+- Nov.
+2016 I got the ***first class*** academic scholarship.
+- Sep.
+2016 I was appointed as Vice President of the Student Council.
+- Jun.
+2016 Our project ***Development of Creative assembling robot***  was endorsed.
+- Apr.
+2016 Our team won the ***International First Prize*** in the ***Asia and Pacific Mathematical Contest in modeling***
+- Nov.
+2015 I got the ***first class*** academic scholarship.
+- Jul.
+2015 Attended the training of mathematical modelling.
+- Jun.
+2015 We moved to another campus.
+- Sep.
+2014 I arrived my bachelor university.